-"The current health situation is catastrophic," health ministry spokeswoman Nissaf Ben Alya said in an interview with a local radio station.
+"The current health situation is catastrophic," spokeswoman Nissaf Ben Alya said, in an interview with a local radio station.

 "The number of cases has risen dramatically.
-Unfortunately, the health system has collapsed," she added.
+Unfortunately, the health system has collapsed," she said.

-"The health situation will get worse if efforts are not united," Ben Alya added.
+"The health situation will get worse if efforts are not united," she added.

 The health ministry's Facebook page said special field hospitals set up in recent months are no longer enough.

 The government of war-torn neighbouring Libya said Thursday it had decided to close the countries' shared border and suspend air links with Tunisia for a week, in response to the coronavirus situation and the health ministry's announcement.

 Since June 20, authorities have imposed a total lockdown on six regions across Tunisia, including Kairouan, as the number of Covid cases spiralled.